rust-embedded/rust-raspberrypi-OS-tutorials/12_exceptions_part1_groundwork/README.md

 // For demo purposes, the exception handler will catch the faulting 8 GiB address and allow
 // execution to continue.
 info!("");
-info!("Trying to write to address 8 GiB...");
+info!("Trying to read from address 8 GiB...");
 let mut big_addr: u64 = 8 * 1024 * 1024 * 1024;
 unsafe { core::ptr::read_volatile(big_addr as *mut u64) };
 ```

 This triggers our exception code, because we try to read from a virtual address for which no mapping
 has been installed.
-Remember, we only installed identity-mapped page tables for the first `1 GiB`
+Remember, we only installed up to `4 GiB` of address space in the previous
-(RPi3) or `4 GiB` (RPi4) of address space in the previous tutorial.
+tutorial.

 To survive this exception, the respective handler has a special demo case: